Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Lourens/_index.md

 # Username (this should match the folder name)
 authors:
-  - Lourens Waldorp (hi)
+  - Lourens Waldorp

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor
+role: Associate Professor hi

 # Organizations/Affiliations